mnbpdx/off-and-on-again/README.md

 ## How it Works

-A Python script on the Pi monitors the switch state and sends a signal to update (via HTTP) to the Node.js server, running on the same Pi.
-The Node.js server stores updates a Switch document in MongoDB and sends a JSON object via Socket.io to any Android clients that are listening on the socket.
+A Python script on the Pi monitors the switch state and sends a signal (via HTTP) to update a Node.js server, running on the same Pi.
+The Node.js server updates a Switch document in MongoDB and sends a JSON object via Socket.io to any Android clients that are listening on the socket.
 The Android client then updates its LiveData and populates its fragment with the new data.